KarolineHoller/scSLAM-seq/README.md

 -----

-## to obtain labeling per cell data:
+## to obtain data on labeling rates per cell:

 run the script ___labeling_eff_per_cell_MTabs_final.py___ on a sorted and indexed .bam file that has the MT tag added (output of Step 7 above).
 A sequencing quality threshold for T to C mutations needs to be provided as a second argument.